robstave/Meowcards/cards/go/go-qz2-b.md

 In which scenario would mutexes be more appropriate than channels in Go?

-A) When implementing a signaling system between goroutines
+- A. When implementing a signaling system between goroutines
-B) When coordinating the start and stop of multiple goroutines
+- B. When coordinating the start and stop of multiple goroutines
-C) When protecting shared state that's frequently accessed
+- C. When protecting shared state that's frequently accessed
-D) When implementing a producer-consumer pattern
+- D. When implementing a producer-consumer pattern

 ### Back

-**C) When protecting shared state that's frequently accessed**
+**C. When protecting shared state that's frequently accessed**

 Mutexes are more appropriate when:
 - Multiple goroutines need read/write access to shared data